| The following is the complete

 between American and all other ferrets must lie in diet, stress and

+early neutering, or some combination.
 Early neutering does not seem to be a problem with

 other species, so it loses some of its credibility in the ferret issue.